Marie-Laure de Lorenzi: Professional career

-Private life
+Personal life

 She competed using her married name Marie-Laure Taya from 1986 until midway through 1989 when she changed to Marie-Laure de Lorenzi-Taya.
 After her divorce from former Spanish amateur champion Roman Taya, she reverted to her maiden name in 1990.

 She has represented Paris International Golf Club, but lived in Barcelona, Spain with her daughter Laura and enjoyed tennis, jazz, antiques and swimming.